Originally Posted: May 2022

 …

 Step 7: Place your new rope rug on the floor and enjoy!
 Or think of another use.
-For example, I’m using mine as a decorative table topper.
+For example, I use two sizes of round rugs as a decorative table topper.

 …